 - wpSEO definitely has more features, but of course more isn't always better.
 The settings page may be overwhelming for some.

-- All-In-One SEO is free, and it does all the things I consider vital for a SEO plugin.
+- AIO SEO is free, and does all the things I consider vital for a SEO plugin.

 - On a pure features / functions / UI standpoint, I like wpSEO better.